PKCubed/OpenSB/README.md

 # OpenSB
-Opensource scoreboard application for school sports.
-Built to be used with a screen, projector, or p5/10 panel system.
-Can be controller over the internet from any controlling device.
+OpenSB is an opensource scoreboard application for school sports, built to be used with a screen, projector, or p5/10 panel system.
+It can be controlled over the internet from any controlling device.